glnewton/Green-Things-vs-Dead-Things/README.md

 Project Details
 Mandatory To Pass:
-MVP - Minimum Viable Product

-Your dom project must meet these requirements:
+## MVP Requirements:

-# 1 Built with HTML, CSS and JavaScript (must be visual and use the DOM not the Console)
+1. Built with HTML, CSS and JavaScript

-# 2 Hosted on Github pages

-# 3 Commits to Github every day

-# 4 A README.mdfile with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc. Here is a great guide on how to write a readme

-# 5 Game Requirements
+2. DOM-based
+3. Host on GitHub Pages
+4. Daily Commits
+5. README.md

+## Game Mechanics Requirements:

-## Two Player Game
+1. Two Player

-## Win State
+2. Win State

-## Lose State
+3. Lose State

-## A way to keep playing if the game is not over

-## Multiple rounds to play

-# 6 Strech Goals
+4. Continue while not over
+5. Multiple Rounds

+## Bonuses

-# A way to reset the board and play again
+1. A way to reset the board and play again
-# CSS to give your game a personal and fun style
+2. CSS to give your game a personal and fun style
-# Responsive mobile design
+3. Responsive mobile design

-Space Battle......

-Green Things vs Dead Things